LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Re-structuring a Growing Team](https://writing.jeanhsu.com/re-structuring-a-growing-team-3ac30d93b637) - by Jean Hsu.
 Takeaway: Identify why you're reorganizing, understand what it means, and execute.
 Includes a plan for conducting a team reorg so you can prepare for your own.

+- [Scaling Your Software Becomes Increasingly Easier, but What About Scaling Your Team?](https://medium.com/@orenellenbogen/scaling-your-software-becomes-increasingly-easier-but-what-about-scaling-your-team-f8ab8e0da20f) - by Oren Ellenbogen.
+Takeaway: The five traits of a scalable team are 1. and aligned vision, 2. aligned, core values, 3. core values over individuals, 4. self-balance, and 5. having a sense of accomplishment.

 - [That's Not Our Code](http://ourbit.norbertoherz.com/2017/08/22/That-is-not-our-code/) - by Norberto Herz.
 Takeaway: "Keeping the right mindset and the correct culture is key in order to have an organization that understands their boundaries and when it is right to cross them."
 Hints at employing InnerSource, and addresses the conflicts and communication issues that can arise when autonomous teams are working in a microservices context.

 - [Thinking of the Next Developer](https://dev.to/dnimmo/thinking-of-the-next-developer) - by David Nimmo.
 Takeaway: before moving on to the next coding problem, take the time to save hassle for the next person joining your team or working with your code.